-The vineyard is located at an elevation of 380 m and faces south-west, in the most beautiful and representative part of the estate.
+The vineyard is located at an elevation of 380 meters and faces south-west, in the most beautiful and representative part of the estate.
 The land is Paleocene-Eocene in origin and forms part of the geological formation ‘Monte Morello'.
 The soil is brown with a fine clay structure, very chalky, with a sub alkaline pH and little organic content.
 It is well drained, very stony and has an average water-holding capacity.

 The 2012 autumn and the 2012-2013 winters were among the rainiest of the last few years.
 The real spring began on April 10th when it stopped raining and there was a sudden change in temperature with extremely high average day temperatures.